pontshoseanego96-max/Bright-CoffeeShop/README.md

 PowerPoint- Presentation of insides and final report

 Key insides
-Morningd sales contributes revenue acress branches coffee,tea and bakery cotributing the most revenue categories under product category.
+Morning sales contributes revenue acress branches coffee,tea and bakery cotributing the most revenue categories under product category.
 Hell's kitchen had the most sales at 34% of the overral sales.